aws-samples/sample-genai-reflection-for-bedrock/README.md

     <img src="./examples/benchmarks/arithmetic/latency_vs_cost_performance.png"/>
 </p>

 > There are more evaluations ongoing for other tasks, please reach out if you have a specific task of interest!
+Please see [`examples/benchmarks`](./examples/benchmarks/) for details on specific tasks.

 ## 🧪 Live Playground